-The management of the Issuer monitors development of the Issuer's capital adequacy on a consolidated basis and its capital position.
-The CNB establishes rules for calculating capital requirements and monitors their development.
-Since 1 January 2014, the Issuer has met its requirements in accordance with Basel III.
-These were implemented by CNB decree No. 163/2014 Coll., on the business carried out by banks, savings and loan co-operatives and securities traders, as amended.
-Basel III responds to the financial crisis and introduces requirements for higher capital quality, requirements for the better risk coverage; it introduces minimum standards for the liquidity management, figures of the leverage adequacy and improves the risk management and corporate governance.
+The management of the Issuer monitors development of the Issuer's capital adequacy and its capital position on a consolidated basis.
+Since 1 January 2014, the Issuer's capital requirements have complied with the Basel III framework, which responds to the financial crisis and introduces requirements for higher capital quality and better risk coverage, minimum standards for the liquidity management, figures for the leverage adequacy and improves risk management and corporate governance.
+The CNB, which establishes rules for calculating capital requirements and monitors their development, implemented the Basel III framework through CNB decree No. 163/2014 Coll., on the business carried out by banks, savings and loan co-operatives and securities traders, as amended.

 The transfer to Basel III did not bring any significant impacts on the Issuer in terms of actual capital consumption.
 However, the new minimum capital adequacy ratios including buffers narrowed the positive cushion between actual capital adequacy and the regulatory minimum.
-Former Tier 1 is now part of common equity Tier 1 (CET1) which is capital of the most quality.
-The Issuer included new capital requirement for Credit Valuation Adjustment risk which has immaterial impact on total capital.
+Former Tier 1 is now part of Common Equity Tier 1 (CET1) which is the core capital of the highest quality.
+The Issuer included new capital requirements for the credit valuation adjustment risk which has had an immaterial impact on the total capital.

-In the area of risk-weighted assets several new requirements were introduced which did not have any significant impact on risk weighted assets in general.
-An increase in correlation coefficients with certain exposures towards large financial institutions and non-regulated financial entities was decreased on the other hand by the reduction coefficient influence on exposures towards small and medium-size enterprises.
-The Issuer also newly calculates the capital requirement to the credit remedy risk in the valuation with certain derivative instruments traded out of regulated markets.
+In the area of risk-weighted assets several new requirements were introduced that did not have any significant impact on risk-weighted assets in general.
+An increase in correlation coefficients with certain exposures towards large financial institutions and non-regulated financial entities was, on the other hand, decreased by the influence of the reduction coefficient on exposures towards small and medium-size enterprises.
+The Issuer also newly calculates the capital requirement to the credit remedy risk in the valuation with certain derivative instruments traded outside the regulated markets.